nombrekeff/eskema/README.md

 ### More examples
 For more examples check out the [`/examples`]() folder.
 Or check out the [docs]()

+## Package Name
+**Eskema** is the vasque word for "Schema".
+I did not know what to call the package, and after looking for a bit I found the vasque word for schema and decided to use it!

 ## Additional information

 * For more information check the [docs]() out.